Vacuum Chamber FAQ

 - Thermal extremes

 A plastic vacuum chamber generally offers the lowest cost and best visibility, making them ideal for most manufacturing, testing, and research applications.
-Terra offers plastic vacuum chambers made of 1” thick welded acrylic (plexiglass).
+Terra offers plastic vacuum chambers made of 1” thick solvent-welded acrylic (plexiglass).
 Although lower cost than aluminum or stainless steel, these plexiglass vacuum chambers have the least chemical resistance and lowest compatibility for temperature extremes.
 Plastic walls are also permeable (vacuum pressure will diminish over time) and outgas (possibly contaminate the vacuum system depending on your application).

 Aluminum vacuum chambers permeate and outgas the least compared to acrylic and stainless steel, providing a cleaner environment and higher level of vacuum for a longer period of time.
 It is roughly a third the weight of stainless steel, making it a lower cost option compared to a similar stainless steel design.
 Aluminum also has higher thermal conductivity and is non-magnetic which can make it useful for applications such as electron optics.